SchwarzIT/onyx/apps/docs/src/development/grid.md

 - `onyx-grid`: Sets up the grid wrapper which configures the grid layout depending on the breakpoint.
 Should be set on the main element of the application.

-Additionally there are some optional modifier classes available.
+Additionally, there are some optional modifier classes available.

 - `onyx-grid-xl-20`: Increases the column count from 16 to 20 for the `xl` breakpoint.
 - `onyx-grid-max-md`: Caps the width before the `lg` breakpoint (`1440px`)